 This sentence is structurally "I want you (to feed && to clothe && to shelter) these people."

-This sentence is structurally "I want you ((to feed these people) && (walk my dog) && (go to the store for a bag of milk)."
+This sentence is structurally "I want you ((to feed these people) && (to walk my dog) && (to go to the store for a bag of milk)."

-is found only very rarely in vocabulary.
-Its primary function is to mark new welded compound words with which the reader may not be familiar, such as in the (now-fossilized) verb stilla-dzafé
+Hyphenation is found only very rarely in vocabulary.
+Its primary function is to mark new welded compound words with which the reader may not be familiar, such as in the (now-fossilized) verb stilla-dzafé.

 For aesthetic reasons, Lilitika is often rendered using a more Latin or English transcription when paired with the Latin alphabet: